equinor/dcd/frontend/README.md

 9. **Default export**: Export the component as the default export of the file.

 ## Syntax Conventions

-To ensure our code is clean and consistent, please follow these syntax conventions:

 - Use **arrow functions** for components and functions.
 - Adopt **camelCase** naming for variables and functions.